bcgov/cas-ciip-portal/docs/all-views-inventory.md

 Links to all pages accessible from this scope (analyst and admin views), including external links to:
 - Metabase for data insights, aka. business intelligence
+- Issue tracker for reporting problems to the development team

 <a id="add-organisation"></a>